glucero/sysshep.vim/README.markdown

 Usage:
 -------

-    put your cursor over a URL and execute the command (or keymapping)

-    a navigatable buffer is created from the response body of a curl request
+create an http get request for the URL under the cursor and open the response body

+    :SysShepURLRequest

+create a key map for easier usage

+    nnoremap SS :SysShepURLRequest<CR>

+navigation

     use n/N to move between URLs
     use u/C-r to step through history